anggackt/luana-bludit/README.md

 ## Features

 - Include PrismJS for syntax highlighting with a11y-light syntax highlighting theme by [Eric W. Bailey](https://github.com/ericwbailey/a11y-syntax-highlighting)
-- Super light on browsers with only 36KB page weight which constitutes to 0.01g CO2e per new visit[^1]
+- Super light on browsers and network with only around 107KB or so total page size with approximately 0.01g CO2e carbon footprint per new visit[^1]
 - Text focus with big and bold text
 - With simple content markup microdata using Schema.org vocabulary for every single blog posts
 - WCAG 2.1 AA & ADA Compliant (machine-tested, navigation is self-tested using NVDA)